-Let's discuss Five Easy Steps to beginning counselling.
+Let's discuss the Five Easy Steps you'll take to beginning counselling.
 Couples, Groups and Individuals arrange your first counselling session along with your partner(s) with your new British LGBT/QIA+ Relationship Counsellor.
-The idea choice of therapist having over 21 years experience...
+The ideal choice of therapist would be one having over 22 years experience...

 You’re in a same-sex (or mixed, or queer…) couple relationship or polyamorous/non-monogamous group, thinking about meeting with LGBT/QIA+ Relationship Counsellor Dean Richardson MNCS(Accred/Reg) for Bespoke Counselling… but how do you begin?